What is ovarian cancer?

 Are all ovarian tumours cancerous?

 Most tumours on the ovaries are not cancerous, but benign.
 They are not life threatening and can occur for a number of reasons.
 Only around 1 in 5 ovarian masses found in women still having their periods (menstruating) are cancerous.
 That figure rises in post menopausal women - those who have gone through the 'change' some time ago.
-For women in this group it is likely that one in every two tumours will be malignant (cancerous).
+For women in this group it is likely that 1 in every 2 tumours will be malignant (cancerous).

 Ovarian cancer is cancer arising from the cells in and around the ovary.
 In fact there are several different types of ovarian cancer, classified by the types of cells and tissue they originate from.
 Increasingly research is beginning to show that in future, treatment regimes will be more closely targeted according to the type and subtype of ovarian cancer.